 And that can be done with the help of weight loss therapists.
 The best part is, you don’t even have to leave your house to get help.

-Through online therapy, you can obtain a trained, professional counselor that meets your needs on your schedule.
+Through online therapy, you can get help from a trained, professional counsellor who is able to meet your needs on your schedule.

-Through worksheets, group session and therapy sessions, you can get to the source of the problem.
+Through worksheets, group support and therapy sessions, you can get to the source of the problem.

 You aren’t destined to fail diets and be overweight forever.
 Therapy can help, through the use of Cognitive Behavioral Therapy.